Akuli/math-tutorial/README.md

     The build still errors out randomly.
 Run it multiple times until it succeeds.
-When it has succeeded once the 3D images are in `imagecache/` and it'll succeed every time (unless you change the 3D images).
+When it has succeeded once the 3D images are in `imagecache/` and it'll succeed every time (unless you change the 3D images or delete them from `imagecache/`).

 3. Run the crazy script if you dare!